The Halifax Explosion of 1917

 (You can read more about the details of why these two ships collided on that fateful day in December.
 Our role at Mysteries of Canada is to highlight the story not the details.)

-Through a series of mixed signals, the Imo appeared to be sailing in the approach right-of-way (in other words, the wrong lane) moving quickly toward the Mont Blanc.
-The Mont Blanc gave a short blast of its signal whistle to let the Imo know that it (the Mont Blanc) had the right-of-way.
+Through a series of mixed signals, the Imo appeared to be sailing in the right-of-way of the Mont Blanc.
+The Mont Blanc gave a short blast of its signal whistle to let the Imo know that it had the right-of-way.
 The Imo, to the surprise of the Mont Blanc, signaled its intention to turn to port, putting it further into the path of the Mont Blanc.
 A flurry of more signals ensued and eventually the collision to place mid-stream right next to one of the busiest wharves in Halifax.

 The collision ruptured the benzol barrels on deck and caused a leak into the hold containing the picric acid.
 A fire began, spewing thick black smoke into the clear sky.